swaptacular/swpt_accounts/README.md

 * `consume_messages`

-  Starts only the processes that consume Swaptacular Messaging Protocol messages.
+  Starts only the processes that consume SMP messages.
 This command allows you to start as many additional dedicated SMP message processors as necessary, to handle the incoming load.

 * `consume_chore_messages`